ManuelCuerno/personalpage/index.md

 Throughout this period, I also delved into Topological Data Analysis (TDA), engaging in both theoretical and applied research in this field.
 TDA has now become a cornerstone of my research endeavors.

+Currently, my work focuses on both applied and theoretical mathematics.
+I continue to contribute to the field of metric geometry while dedicating part of my research to TDA and the application of mathematics to Air Traffic Management and Sociology.
+Additionally, I am the Principal Investigator of a two-year BBVA Foundation Prismas y Problemas project ("Charting Political Ideological Landscapes in Europe: Fault Lines and Opportunities (POL-AXES)").

 **Research interests:**  TDA (Topological Data Analysis).
 Metric Geometry.
 Optimal Transport.
 Wasserstein type spaces.
 Mathematics applied to Sociology.
 Mathematics applied to Air Traffic Management Networks.
 Centrality Measures.

 ## Contact details: